paolofalcoruegg/axp/README.md

 ### WP3: Sound Processing

 The normalised input audio was passed into a crossfader object (M4L.cross1~), along with the waveshaped signal on the second input.
 Potentiometers actuated by the user informed output volume and the mixing between the raw and modified signal.
 User input and effect processing were not my responsibilities and are therefore not discussed further here.
 Instead, I worked on I/O, implemented the crossfading and matched hardware and software channels.
-The full software diagram for Module 1 is shown here for completeness.
+The full software diagram for *Module 1* is shown here for completeness.

 <p align="center"><img width="700" src=".github/SoftwareDiagram.png"></p>
-<p align="center"><em>Figure 9: Crossfader and filtering patch</em></p>
+<p align="center"><em>Figure 9: Functional flowchart of Max patch</em></p>

 A problem that quickly became apparent was that the loudness of the subwoofer was excessive considering two modules were playing at the same time.
 During the installation, the signal to the subwoofer was therefore filtered using a biquad~ object, at a cutoff frequency of 120 Hz.
 The filtered sub and the unfiltered headphone mono signals were sent to individual DAC outputs on the audio interface.

 <p align="center"><img width="700" src=".github/Fader.jpeg"></p>
-<p align="center"><em>Figure 9: Crossfader and filtering patch</em></p>
+<p align="center"><em>Figure 10: Crossfader and filtering patch</em></p>

 </details>